 Let’s say your recurring payment should be USD 10, but a zero is mistakenly added at the end, turning the amount into USD 100.

 With traditional bills, you would simply send a new one, and that’s it, but with recurring payments, the only option is a refund after the amount has been drawn.
+Arranging one will require additional steps and take time.

 In addition, some customers might take it personally.
 They could blame you for trying to trick them on purpose or even cancel their subscription.